seamusdemora/PiFormulae/ExternalDrives.md

     pi@raspberrypi3b:~ $ sudo mount /dev/sda1 /home/pi/mntThumbDrv
     mount: unknown filesystem type 'exfat'

 Uh-oh... wtfo?
 We've encountered an `unknown filesystem` error.
 Looks like Raspbian 'stretch' is telling us there's no support for the `exfat` file system.
-It seems we must take a detour on the \*nix information superhighway :)  But surely there's support for `exfat` in a modern system like this one.
+It seems we must take a detour on the \*nix information superhighway!
+But surely there's support for `exfat` in a modern system like this one?
 Let's search the `apt` repository to check:

     pi@raspberrypi3b:~ $ apt-cache search exfat
     exfat-fuse - read and write exFAT driver for FUSE